- Review of:

 Now take all these cool things the Roborock S5 is equipped with, add some advanced technologies and there you go - you have the new, improved version of the S5, Roborock S6.
-The robot vacuum is already available to buy on GearBest for $569 (use the coupon code GBSTSDJS6 for $40 discount) and on Amazon for $549.
+The robot vacuum is already available to buy on GearBest for $569 (use the coupon code GBSTSDJS6 for $40 discount) and on Amazon for $549 (with a coupon code).
 We have a great opportunity to review the Roborock S6.

 The Roborock S6 takes everything we loved about the original Roborock S5 and adds some unique and impressive features: the ability to divide your house map into separate rooms, stores up to three maps in its memory, has a reduced noise level (compared to the S5 model) and improved navigation algorithms which provide ~10-20% faster cleaning.
 Many users have been wishing for these features since the release of the S5 model.